apache-spark-on-k8s/userdocs/src/jekyll/spark-submit.md

 In the `InCluster` case, as pre-requisite to the next steps, we ask the user to define a property `spark.kubernetes.driver.pod.name` with the value being the exact name of the Pod where he is.

-*[TBD] In this acceptable in first instance.
+*[TBC] In this acceptable in first instance.
 We can always automatically detect this in the future - Question: How do get the Pod name where we are via the API?*

 With the presence or not of the `/var/run/secrets/kubernetes.io/serviceaccount/token` file, we can determine if we are in a Pod or not.

-A first place to decide this is the `org.apache.spark.deploy.k8s.SparkKubernetesClientFactory`.
+The place to decide this is the `org.apache.spark.deploy.k8s.SparkKubernetesClientFactory`.
 We have implemented the private `createInClusterKubernetesClient` and `createOutClusterKubernetesClient methods`.
 The public `createKubernetesClient` is solely responsible for the external callers to determine which one of the 2 private methods to use.

 However, this is not enough.
 We also have 4 other places where decisions must be taken.
-The decisions are implemented with Handlers that determine behavior depedening on the in/out cluster and client/cluster mode parameters.
+The decisions are implemented with Handlers that determine behavior depemdening on the in/out cluster and client/cluster mode parameters.

-The second place is the `KubernetesClusterManager` which segregates the In from the Out cluster.
-For OutCluster, the given spark master URL must be used, while for the InCLuster, we use the internal https://kubernetes:433 URL.
+The second impacted place is the `KubernetesClusterManager` which segregates the In from the Out cluster.
+For OutCluster, the given spark master URL must be used, while for the `InCLuster`, we use the internal https://kubernetes:433 URL.

 ```scala
 trait ManagerSpecificHandlers {